 Availability: Ongoing while stocks last

-The nursing grant allows eligible students to apply for a complete nursing kit valued at $150 (as shown).
+The nursing grant allows eligible students to apply for a complete nursing kit.
 Students need to be enrolled full-time at a FedUni campus in the first year of an undergraduate nursing degree.

 Availability: Ongoing while stocks last